 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-The funded ratio as of July 1, 2017 is 78.3% which is up slightly compared to last year's restated funded ratio of 78.2%.
-The funded ratio measured on the market value of assets adjusted for the POB is a higher percentage at 83.2% as of July 1, 2017.
+The funded ratio as of July 1, 2018 is 79.3% which is up compared to last year's funded ratio of 78.3%.
+The funded ratio measured on the market value of assets is higher at 84.9% as of July 1, 2018.
 The funded status alone may not be appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.